makandra/geordi/README.md

 edit it to do what you need it to do.
 Usually, it is hard to automatedly test Geordi commands, so make sure you've manually tested it.

 Don't forget to update this README.
-The `geordi` section is automatically updated by running `rake update_readme`.
+The whole `geordi` section is auto-generated by `rake update_readme`.